SaaS Strategy: Where are we TODAY, and which Pricing Model is Right for you NOW?

 Business to consumer SaaS models need to support consumers with planned engagement and support channels as well as developing SaaS loyalty strategies in place to retain and develop customer segments.
 For B2B SaaS models working across partner channels puts a set of different requirements in place in accessing target audiences through integrated service offerings through integrated software .

 SaaS behaviours also require business to measure very different metrics to be successful, many of which are new to companies not used to SaaS solutions, but if you do not measure them SaaS will fail to deliver the results you expect.
 Here are some of the key areas for SaaS businesses to monitor and drive decision making from.

-SaaS achieving its Minimum Products Viability MPV is an essential must have which is not often measured.
+SaaS achieving its Minimum Product Viability MPV is an essential must have which is not often measured early enough.
 The principle idea which business leaders are told is that with SaaS 'build it and they will come mentality," but they won't if you don't compete.
 Just being an online service does not make your product achieve success.
 So MPV is often misunderstood as do what we have to do to be a player within the market.

 Built and they will come mentality often leads to the knee jerk reactions from companies to offer discounts to customers to gain traction.
 The downside of that is that the predicted margin gains aren't met and if you give it away, customers then do not value it so engagement is low, and the other major problem is that once the opening price is set to gain traction particularly form early adopters who usually are premium customers, it is difficult to recover that market price unless you have large marketing budgets to support the opening offer discount.